USCGC Bristol Bay DS Repairs FY26

 Quick Summary

-The U.S. Coast Guard is soliciting quotations for Dockside Repairs to the USCGC BRISTOL BAY (WTGB-102), a 140’ River Buoy Tender homeported in Detroit, MI.
-This requirement is a Total Small Business Set-Aside and will result in an Indefinite Delivery Requirement (IDR) contract.
-Quotations are due May 1, 2026.
+The U.S. Coast Guard (USCG) is soliciting Dockside Repairs for the USCGC BRISTOL BAY (WTGB-102), homeported in Detroit, MI.
+This Total Small Business Set-Aside opportunity is issued as a Request for Quotation (RFQ) for an Indefinite Delivery Requirement Contract (IDR).
+Quotes are due May 1, 2026, by 11:00 PM PST.

 Scope of Work